Skip to Content

 Preschool children playing

-Only after several years building these large muscles and developing the small muscles (known as fine motor), will she be able to hold a pencil and write with control.
+Only after years of building core strength and developing both large and small muscles (fine motor skills) will they be able to write with control.

 2. Fine Motor Skills